ManmeetSinghJohal/rentwheels/README.md

 👉 **Car Collection**: Explore content easily with pagination features.

-👉 **Responsive**: Ensures seamless functionality and aesthetics across all devices and many more, including code architecture and reusability
+👉 **Responsive**: Ensures seamless functionality and aesthetics across all devices and many more, including code architecture and reusability.

 ## <a name="setup">🛠️ Setup Project</a>
 To get this project up and running in your development environment, follow these step-by-step instructions.